-Full academic year loans will be disbursed in two equal installments, one toward the beginning of each term.
+Full academic year loans will be disbursed in two equal installments, beginning thirty days after the start of the term.
 All loan proceeds must first be applied to any outstanding balance on a student's account.
 Excess funds will be refunded to the student borrower by the Great Northern University Business Office.